ucsb-cs48/s20/_lab/lab06.md

 # Your job in lab06

-Minimally (for 85% credit):
+Minimally (for 70% credit):

 * Add Storybook to your project
+* Add at least one React components to your Storybook, including at least one with Knobs

+Better (for 85% credit):

-* Add at least three React components to your Storybook, including at least one with Knobs
+* Add at least two more (total of three) React components to your Storybook, including at least one with Knobs

+Best (for 100% credit):

+* Add all existing React components in your project to Storybook, with or without multiple stories, and with or without knobs as appropriate.
+* If you have only three React components in your Storybook, consider refactoring some additional UI elements out of your existing pages, creating React components for them.
+* Ideally, there should be at least five components: BUT, don't create components "just for the sake of the grade".
+If you honestly don't see opportunities to create more than three components, consult with the staff, and if we agree, we can give you a waiver.
+(There may be some teams where this is true, depending on your project.)